The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/red-mage-guide.md

 Three Targets: When facing three targets, Moulinet’s value consideration changes enough that rather than use it whenever it is ready, you should hold it until you are near to capping your gauge (above 90|90), and only use it to keep from overcapping, or if you have buffs such as Embolden or Manafication up.

-Two Targets: Against two targets, Jolt II is minorly more powerful than using your shortcast AOEs.
+Two Targets: Against two targets, Jolt II is minorly more powerful than using your shortcast AoEs.
 Alternate between Jolt II and Impact (consuming any Verstone and Verfire procs you started with if available) and use melee combo when at sufficient mana levels.

 # Openers